open-sauced/open-sauced/CONTRIBUTING.md

 $ npm run test
 ```

+## Committing

+Simply use git cz or just cz instead of git commit when committing.
+You can also use git-cz, which is an alias for cz.

 ## Pull Requests

 ### _We actively welcome your pull requests, however linking your work to an existing issue is preferred._